 Quality Tom Yum Goong for that savoury, spicy and sour notes.

 The palate cleanser before the desserts.

-Temptations of Rice presents five types of dessert all made from rice.
-We’re amazed by the versatility of Thai rice, in the preparation of sweets.
+Temptations of Rice presents five types of desserts all made from rice.
+We’re amazed by the versatility of Thai rice in the preparation of sweets.

 And the meal ended with a sweet khanom buang.

-The whole food experience at nahm is simply impressive, definitely one of the best Thai meals we’ve had in Thailand.
-The flavours were all on point, nothing extremely spicy, it’s just comfort food that is easy on our stomach.
+The whole food experience at nahm is simply impressive.
+Definitely one of the best Thai meals we’ve had in Thailand.
+The flavours were all on point, nothing extremely spicy, just comfort food that is easy on our stomach.
 Foodies, you have to try the re-launched nahm.